rileywhite/plexcel/README.md

-# Simplexcel
+# plexcel

-## This project is discontinued
+## Original Simplexcel project project is discontinued

 Please see https://github.com/mstum/Simplexcel/issues/43

+This fork is not for general use at this time.
+Feel free to use it, but I won't do any real maintenance.

 # Old README.md for 3.1.0.195

+_Note: support for .NET Framework is dropped in this version even this this README hasn't been scrubbed._

 | master | release |
 | ------ | ------- |